sg893052/sonic-buildimage/devops/SONiC_InbandFlowAnalyzer_FeatureSpec_Ver1.1.md

 4. Verify if CLI returns error when a IPv4 address is configured for collector type IPv6.
 5. Verify if CLI returns error when a IPv6 address is configured for collector type IPv4.
 6. Verify if CLI returns entry not found when a clear command is issued on non-existent flow.
-7. Verify if IFAOrch logs an error on receipt of an incorrect IFA table entries from CONFIG DB.
+7. Verify if IFA manager logs an error on receipt of an incorrect IFA table entries from CONFIG DB.
+8. Verify if IFAOrch logs an error on receipt of an incorrect IFA table entries from APPL DB.
-8. Verify if IFAOrch logs an error if it is unable to read IFA table data from CONFIG DB.
+9. Verify if IFAOrch logs an error if it is unable to read IFA table data from APPL DB.
-9. Verify if IFAOrch logs all errors encountered during processing of the incoming IFA config request.
+10. Verify if IFAOrch logs all errors encountered during processing of the incoming IFA config request.
-10. Verify if IFAOrch logs any errors arising out of SAI API failure.
+11. Verify if IFAOrch logs any errors arising out of SAI API failure.
-11. Verify if IFAOrch logs an error when no further IFA configuration can be configured to hardware.
+12. Verify if IFAOrch logs an error when no further IFA configuration can be configured to hardware.
-12. Verify if error is logged when IFA collector is not reachable or collector is not running on UDP port.
+13. Verify if error is logged when IFA collector is not reachable or collector is not running on UDP port.
-13. Verify that crash is not seen when IFA is configured on a platform that does not support IFA.
+14. Verify that crash is not seen when IFA is configured on a platform that does not support IFA.
-14. Verify that IFA telemetry packet is dropped when packet length exceeds the limit defined by platform.
+15. Verify that IFA telemetry packet is dropped when packet length exceeds the limit defined by platform.

-# 10 Internal Design Information
-Internal BRCM information to be removed before sharing with the community.